top of page

 • What is Sexual Harassment and Sexual Assault?

 Sexual violence is an umbrella term that encapsulates two behaviours; sexual harassment and sexual assault.
 Sexual harassment is any form of unwanted sexual advances, requests for sexual acts, and verbal sexual aggressions.
 This includes harassment online or in person.
 Examples of sexual harassment include but are not limited to, unwelcome sexual teasing, jokes, remarks, questions, or suggestive signals.
 Sexual assault is any act of a sexual nature that the done without unambiguous and enthusiastic consent.
 Sexual harassment becomes sexual assault when physical contact is made.
 Any gender can commit both sexual assault and harassment.
-If you or someone you know is affected by sexual assault or harassment during Frosh, please do not hesitate to contact the Inclusivity Coordinator.
+If you or someone you know is affected by sexual assault or harassment during SHOW, please do not hesitate to contact the Inclusivity Coordinator.
 They will explain the various courses of action available, offer on and off-campus resources and support, and provide confidential, non-judgmental, and pro-survivor support.
 Regardless of the nature of the sexual act or type of harassment, if the incident made you uncomfortable, we encourage you to contact the Inclusivity Coordinator immediately.
 Unless there is imminent danger, your disclosure will remain completely confidential.
 Please note: you do not have to contact the Inclusivity Coordinator directly; leaders and other coordinators are all prepared and trained to receive and help with such information.

-Frosh is an exciting week full of new experiences and meeting tons of other incoming students.
+SHOW is an exciting week full of new experiences and meeting tons of other incoming students.
 But just as much as it is exciting, it can also be mentally taxing and stress-inducing.
 Students are encouraged to speak up when they are struggling with their mental health challenges.
-Toronto Met has a number of resources available to students during Orientation Week that serves this purpose: Student Health Assistance & Resilience Peer Program: https://www.torontomu.ca/student-wellbeing/sharp/ Access Allies: Frosh Leaders with additional and more specific training that makes them well-equipped to refer Frosh participants to the correct services for a variety of mental or physical challenges.
+Toronto Met has a number of resources available to students during SHOW that serves this purpose: Student Health Assistance & Resilience Peer Program: https://www.torontomu.ca/student-wellbeing/sharp/ Access Allies: SHOW Leaders with additional and more specific training that makes them well-equipped to refer Frosh participants to the correct services for a variety of mental or physical challenges.
 They will be identifiably distinct from other leaders during Frosh and you may contact any access ally from any group.
 TMU Student Counselling: https://www.torontomu.ca/student-wellbeing/counselling/ ThriveTMU - Resources https://www.torontomu.ca/thriveru/ Hard Feelings TO (Short-term Counselling).
-Hard Feelings | Hard Feelings
+Stronger Together Hard Feelings | Hard Feelings

 We are building community in: